• Skip to primary navigation

 Nutrition

-This post was originally published on November 27, 2016, republished on December 22, 2020, and again on November 24, 2022, with updated content and a video.
+I originally published this post on November 27, 2016, republished it on December 22, 2020, and again on November 24, 2022, with updated content and a video.
 Thanks for sharing.

 Just came across this recipe… the flavors must be amazing!
 The combination of peppermint and chocolate has always been a favorite of mine.
 Thanks for sharing.